jmn22/class-sandbox-repo/Lectures/Lecture02.rst

   + Dr. Palmeri will provide feedback in the ELN on at least a weekly basis.

   + Part ordering will occur through your ELN (order template to be provided).

+  + ELNs will be setup this afternoon in lab